this package helps

 npm i react react-dom

-To proceed you will need a javascript bundler like webpack or rollup.
+.
 Everything depends on your needs.
 You need to find out what's the best strategy for your project.
 In other frameworks such as Laravel, Symfony or even RoR using npm things is much easier than in Django templates.
 I think that's why dividing your app into frontend and backend with DRF is most popular way to go in Django world.

 Let's assume that you configured the npm setup.
-We are ready to use it, let's create a simple component and register it with react-supervisor.
+We are ready to use it, let's create a simple component and register it with react-supervisor

 // some entrypoint of your javascript files